Freya Christie

 Freya Nicole Christie (born 8 November 1997) is a British tennis player who specializes in doubles.
-She has won 23 doubles titles on the ITF Women's Circuit.
+She has won one WTA 125 doubles title and 28 doubles titles on the ITF Women's Circuit.

 Career

 On 6 June 2016, Christie made her WTA Tour debut at the Nottingham Open, losing in the first round to Zheng Saisai, 4–6, 2–6.